microsoft/WindowsAppSDK/docs/Coding-Guidelines/WinRT-Registration.md

 ## Registration Options

-Before discussing further it helps to understand the options available and their tradeoffs.

 There are 3 ways to resolve a packaged WinRT's activatable class id (ACID):

 A. **Via the process' package graph** -- Requires using WinAppSDK/MSIX and the ACID defined in